 2. The Other Steps

 To focus on the big picture is only the first step to go from good to great or develop level five leadership.
 To convert their vision into effective action, CEOs also need to ensure team responsible and accountable.
 In the past 3 years, we have studied what fails leadership development and stops leaders from good to great and developing level five leadership among fortune 1000 companies and other large institutions.
-Many CEOs and executives have development needs:
+Many CEOs and executives show leadership development needs:

 Most of the above require more than IQ and EQ to handle.
 Unfortunately, most leadership development programs mainly offer IQ and EQ tools, and some programs focus on secondary behaviors.

 Speed and Results Matter (what makes us different from McKinsey and others)

 Not every leader has what they “should.”
 However, that is not the end of their world because they can not only build what is missing, but also take early action and avoid costly mistakes to go from Good to Great.
 All elements within a human system are closely connected.
 By getting to the root causes with the right tools, we often take less than 50% of the time others may require.